manell0/couronne/README.md

 ### Color Scheme

-The main colors used throughout the website are grey, black text, white and a tuouch of green.
+The main colors used throughout the website are grey, black text, white and a tuouch of info-blue and success-green (bootstrap colors).

 The chosen color scheme is chosen to get a clear and nice view to integrate with.